martinpastore/martinpastore/README.md

 ## Hey there 👋 It's [bocha!](https://bocha.dev)
 I'm a big fan of JavaScript and React 💜.
-I'm mostly focused on the frontend side but I do have some skills on the backend side with NodeJS. 🤙
+I'm mostly focused on the backend side with NodeJS but I've worked several years as frontend developer wiht frameworks like ReactJS and Angular. 🤙

 <br/>